 What is the difference in air-dried vs dehydrated meat?

-Air-dried meat in a controlled environment keeps more of its nutritional values as opposed to dehydration where heat is added.
+Air-dried meat in a controlled environment retains more of its nutritional values compared to dehydration, where heat is added.
 It also leads to a different consistency since it takes longer for the proteins to break down.
 Air drying does lead to somewhat of a crusty outside but creates a tender inside without the use of sugars.
 Low and slow vs warm and quick.
 Because there is no heat involved, biltong keeps nutrients better than jerky.

 Are air-dried meats safe?